vmware/terraform-provider-nsxt/website/docs/r/ns_group.html.markdown

 * `description` - (Optional) Description of this resource.
 * `display_name` - (Optional) Defaults to ID if not set.
 * `tags` - (Optional) A list of scope + tag pairs to associate with this ns_group.
 * `members` - (Optional) Reference to the direct/static members of the NSGroup.
 Can be ID based expressions only.
-VirtualMachine cannot be added as a static member.
+VirtualMachine cannot be added as a static member. target_type can be: NSGroup, IPSet, LogicalPort, LogicalSwitch, MACSet
 * `membership_criteria` - (Optional) List of tag or ID expressions which define the membership criteria for this NSGroup.
 An object must satisfy at least one of these expressions to qualify as a member of this group.